-What is the cost of a Timberline Solar ES roof?
+What is the Cost of a Timberline Solar ES Roof?

 You can expect the average cost of a solar roof system to be between$35,000 and $40,000.
 That’s before deducting any incentives previously mentioned.
 By applying the 26% federal tax incentive alone, it'd reduce the average cost to between $25,900 and $29,600.

 Keep in mind, that the average price we’re providing is for a complete solar roof system.
 This includes a complete roof replacement.
-Which means installing the new Timberline Solar HD asphalt shingles and installing enough of the new Timberline Energy Shingles to produce 7 KW of electricity.
+This means installing the new Timberline Solar HD asphalt shingles and installing enough of the new Timberline Energy Shingles to produce 7 KW of electricity.
 Two home improvement projects in one.

-Let’s go over some of the other benefits of the new GAF integrated solar shingle roof.
+Let’s go over some of the other benefits of the new GAF-integrated solar shingle roof.

 Substantially reduce your monthly energy bill.